 Types of housing

 Apart from hotels, Malaga has a range of accommodation options including apartments, studios, villas and houses.
 Prices usually vary according to the type of housing and standing.
-In short, you will need an average of 450 euros to rent a studio and some 600 euros to rent a furnished single-bedroom apartment in Malaga's outskirts.
-For a furnished single-bedroom apartment in the city center, count an average of 850 euros per month.
+To rent a studio, count an average of 400 euros per month.
+A three-bedroom apartment, on the other hand, can cost between 550 and 850 euros per month.

 Note that advance booking is recommended if you intend to spend your holidays in Malaga.
 But your search could be quite tedious if you are planning to settle there.
 Make sure to choose the most appropriate accommodation according to your situation and your budget.
 Students and trainees may go for room rental, or even flat sharing.

 You can check out accommodation offers in classified ads in local newspapers and on the internet.
 You may also register with a real estate agency if you are already on the spot.